KALAISELVANK-18/KALAISELVANK-18/README.md

 ### Glad to see you here!
 Hi there!
-I'm a enjoyable and sportive passionate developer.
+I'm an enjoyable and sportive passionate developer.
 I am interested in working with mobile app development, deep learning, Full stack development with strong problem solving and analytical skills.
 I always like to be self motivated and grounding a new innovative products.
 My experience make me strong enough to organize the teams.

 <h1>Leetcode: </h1>